 Within 75 meters of a runway centerline or within 150 meters of a runway end unless another reason for the animal's death is identified or suspected.

-On a taxiway or anywhere else on or off the airport that you have reason to believe was the result of a strike with an aircraft.
+On a taxiway or anywhere else on or off the airport that there is reason to believe that it was the result of a strike with an aircraft.

 The presence of birds or other wildlife on or off the airport had a significant negative effect on a flight